Befitting for your bone health

 - Avoid heavy drinking (allowance 1-2 serves, 2-3 times per week).

-- Tea/coffee of more than three cups decreases the absorption of calcium & causes a lower bone mineral density (BMD).
+- Tea/coffee of more than three cups decreases the absorption of calcium and causes a lower bone mineral density (BMD).

 - Soft drinks and aerated drinks containing caffeine are to be avoided leading to lower BMD.